sylvain-meunier/stageL3/Rapport/rapport.typ

   [Method for data augmentation, and related results, based on #cite(<foscarin_asap:_2020>, form: "normal") and #cite(<peter_automatic_2023>, form: "normal")  (#link(<data_gen>)[IV.A])]
 )
 #v(0.45em)
 #h(0.6em)This document, along with some algorithm implementations and detailled results can be found on the dedicated #link("https://github.com/sylvain-meunier/stageL3")[github repository] #cite(<git>, form: "normal").
-Most proofs are to be found in Appendix.
+Most proofs are to be found in Appendices.
 = Score-based approaches <score_based>

 == Preliminary works <formal_consider>